rmraya/TypesXML/docs/tutorial.md

 To benefit from this feature:

 1. Supply an OASIS catalog that resolves schema references (or otherwise ensure the grammars are reachable).
-2. Enable validation (`parser.setValidating(true)`) only if you need DTD enforcement; default attributes are merged regardless.
+2. Enable validation (`parser.setValidating(true)`) only if you need DTD or XML Schema 1.0 enforcement; default attributes are merged regardless.

 You will then see the defaults in DOM output and SAX callbacks.